 Drawing on the number of pending cases and past filing and disposition trends, the tool provides a forecast of pending cases to help you identify targets for change and estimate how your interventions may impact monthly case processing.
 Interventions are strategies designed to reduce backlog and often feature efforts to increase the number of dispositions, triage cases for early resolution or focus on resolving the oldest pending cases.
 Specific interventions can include, among other things, adding a visiting judge, expanding court hours and dedicating staff to a dismissal docket for inactive cases.
 The project is supported by the State Justice Institute.

-Update with Age of Pending Caseload functionality coming soon!
+NEW - Age of Pending Caseload functionality now available!

 Need guidance on how to use the simulator?

 The Conference of Chief Justices and Conference of State Court Administrators Rapid Response Team invites you to participate in its first set of three backlog reduction learning collaboratives.
 Supported by the State Justice Institute, this series will include focused conversations about prevalent themes and issues surrounding criminal case backlogs.

 The first three collaboratives and survey links include: